ithsjavagroupd/project/README.md

 The application also provides a web interface for managing data related to stores and their members.
 To access the web interface, navigate to ''http://localhost:8080' in your preferred web browser.
 The application also provides a Rest API for managing data programmatically.
 Here are some example endpoints that you can test with Insomnia or Postman:
-- 'GET /api/chains': retrives a list of chains.
+- 'GET /api/chains': retrieves a list of chains.
 - 'POST /api/stores': creates a new store
 - 'PUT /api/members': creates a new store
 To use REST API, you'll need to authenticate with a valid username and password.